• Skip to primary navigation

 Circular cake on a white cake stand with three slices cut out

-Spicy, caramelly and so simple to make, once you've made this Bundt cake, you'll be adding the recipe straight into your favourites list.
-And if you need a little extra persuasion...
+Spicy, caramely and so simple to make, once you’ve made this Biscoff bundt cake, you’ll be adding the recipe straight into your favourites list.
+And if you need a little extra persuasion…

 • Super-light and moist with a deep caramel flavour